If you’re planning on traveling to Bohol, the Tarsier Conservation Area in Loboc is definitely worth a visit.

 Alternatively, you can book a Bohol Countryside Tour which is a full-day tour from Panglao for less than $30.

-This tour includes Bohol Tarsier Sanctuary, Chocolate Hills, Bilar Man-Made Forest, Loboc River Cruise, & Baclayon Church.
+This tour includes Bohol Tarsier Sanctuary, Chocolate Hills, Bilar Man-Made Forest, Loboc River Cruise, and Baclayon Church.

 Click Here to see what other travelers are saying about this tour!